VBTI-development/onedl-mmengine/CONTRIBUTING.md

 #### 1. Fork and clone

-If you are posting a pull request for the first time, you should fork the OpenMMLab repositories by clicking the **Fork** button in the top right corner of the GitHub page, and the forked repositories will appear under your GitHub profile.
+If you are posting a pull request for the first time, you should fork the VBTI repositories by clicking the **Fork** button in the top right corner of the GitHub page, and the forked repositories will appear under your GitHub profile.

 <img src="https://user-images.githubusercontent.com/57566630/167305749-43c7f4e9-449b-4e98-ade5-0c9276d5c9ce.png" width="1200">